lnfernux/lnfernux.github.io/_posts/2022-09-11-AzureActiveDirectory-GeneralHardening.md

 * For the strictest option, which is the one I would recommend for small companies or very hardened tenants - select `Do not allow user consent`.
 * Generally the option selected in the image above represents the best solution - all apps will require verification to use.
-   * *Note, this leaves us vulnerable to the option of an attacker using app registrations internally to pivot - more on that further below.*
+   * *Note, this leaves us vulnerable to the option of an attacker using app registrations internally to pivot - more on that later.*
 * At this point we can select the "User settings"-blade, where you will be presented with the following options:

 ![](/img/AzureAD/EnterpriseAppUserSettings.PNG)